dennislee22/deepspeed-train-CML/README.md

 ### <a name="toc_0"></a>1.
 Objective

 - When fine-tuning/training a LLM, insufficient VRAM is a major constraint.
-General-purpose RAM and VRAM are different.
-It's an uphill task to design GPU with abundant VRAM memory that provides both high capacity and high speed in the performance-intensive GPU architecture.
+First, let's understand the actual GPU memory requirements to fine-tune a model.
-- In general, major components that will be loaded into the VRAM during LLM training process are as follows.
+- In general, the major components that will be loaded into the VRAM during LLM training process are as follows.

 ```
 VRAM (training/fine-tuning) = Model Parameters + Optimiser + Gradient + Activation